astwitguang/FreeTempMail/README.md

 ## Usage Process

 1. Configure environment variables
-2. Ensure that @aitre.cc domain emails are forwarded to your mailbox
+2. Ensure that domain emails are forwarded to your mailbox
 3. Start the application
 4. Click the "Generate New Email" button
 5. The system will automatically poll for new emails